kellykellychenchen/SplitTheBill/README.md

 ## Phase 4: Task 2
-See below for a representative sample of the events that occur when the program runs.
+*Copy and paste a representative sample of the events that occur when your program runs.*

 Mon Apr 10 16:00:05 PDT 2023
 Added spendingEvent: e1